engineyard/regrit/README.md

 Regrit provides an interface for remote repository.
 This gem is used by awsm to load remote refs and check deploy key installation.

+# THIS BRANCH IS USED FOR TESTING

+Please don't remove it or change it.

 ## Usage

     @repo ||= Regrit::RemoteRepo.new(repository_uri, :private_key => deploy_key_private)